 With very long runway and 2.2 million passengers in 2016, and a runway accommodating larger aircraft, Pointe-a-Pitre International is served by a number of national and international airlines offering direct and connecting flights to all points of the globe.
 Frequent air service between other French-Caribbean Islands is also available.

 The Norwegian Air Shuttle - a low-cost airline - currently offers flights from/to New York's JFK & Baltimore/Washington 's BWI

-The Airport now has two passenger terminals - T1 & T2: 'Duty-Free Magazine' states that 'PTP is modern, well-maintained, well-run, bright and airy with a sensational duty free shop specializing in the 'rhums' of Guadeloupe.
+The Airport has two passenger terminals - T1, the main terminal & T2, the regional terminal: 'Duty-Free Magazine' states that 'PTP is modern, well-maintained, well-run, bright and airy with a sensational duty free shop specializing in the 'rhums' of Guadeloupe.